 Globally and in the U.S., about one-third say it poses at least a fair amount of risk to them personally (36% globally and 33% in the U.S.), their family (34% and 33%), and their job or business (37% and 33%).
 Countries whose citizens most tend to feel personally exposed by the war in Ukraine are India (56%), Poland (50%), Japan (53%), and Italy (48%).

 Globally, three-quarters (74%) agree their country should take in Ukrainian refugees, but six in ten (61%) say it cannot afford financial support to Ukraine.

 In each of the 27 nations, most citizens surveyed agree that their country should take in Ukrainian refugees from the current conflict.
-Agreement is especially high in Poland (84%), the country that has taken in the largest number of Ukrainian refugees so far.
-It is highest in Sweden (89%), the Netherlands (86%), and Spain (85%).
+Agreement among Americans (72%) is in line with the global average.
+It is especially high in Poland (84%), the country that has taken in the largest number of Ukrainian refugees so far, as well as in Sweden (89%), the Netherlands (86%), and Spain (85%).
 It is lowest in Turkey (53%), which already hosts four million refugees, mostly from Syria.

 Large majorities in all emerging economies agree that, given the current economic crisis, their country cannot afford to lend financial support to Ukraine.
-However, more than half in several high-income nations, including Sweden (67%), the Netherlands (63%), and France (55%) disagree.
+It is also the case in the U.S. where 55% agree.
+However, more than half in several other high-income nations, including Sweden (67%), the Netherlands (63%), and France (55%) disagree.

 No consensus on supporting Ukraine’s military response